krlawrence/graph/README.md

 September 23rd 2023

 Ever since I began working on Practical Gremlin, I viewed it as a living book, and have tried to keep up with new features and changes taking place at Apache TinkerPop, updating the manuscript as TinkerPop and Gremlin evolve.
 However, and this is great to see, the rate and pace at which new features are appearing in Gremlin has steadily increased over the years.
 This has made it hard to keep up in a "living book" fashion.
 Moreover, some of the material currently in Practical Gremlin discusses features and limitations in the language that have since either been improved or deprecated.
 It's really time to start work on a second edition.
 I'm excited to announce that [Stephen Mallette](https://github.com/spmallette) has graciously offered to help with this task.
 We have created a [V1](https://github.com/krlawrence/graph/tree/v1) branch which archives the first edition progress.
 Work for the second edition will simply occur on the default branch.
-Many of the new Gremlin features that need adding to the manuscript are captured in a [tracking issue](https://github.com/krlawrence/graph/issues/115) and there is also a [planning board](https://github.com/krlawrence/graph/projects/2#) that we will continue to be used as a way to organize the work ahead.
+Many of the new Gremlin features that need adding to the manuscript are captured in a [tracking issue](https://github.com/krlawrence/graph/issues/115) and there is also a [planning board](https://github.com/krlawrence/graph/projects/2#) that will continue to be used as a way to organize the work ahead.
 I'm really looking forward to the collaboration with Stephen, and to the production of a fully up-to-date second edition of Practical Gremlin.
 Please keep an eye on the latest news section here for more updates.

 ## Releases and change history